-In February 2017 Derek relocated the gallery from Bigfork to a historic building on Central Avenue in the heart of the Old Town District in Whitefish, 40 minutes north of the old location.
-The new gallery has literally five times the wall space in a series of rooms allowing for both expansive vistas and intimate corners to showcase our collection.
-We show almost exclusively original works created by both emerging and established artists with a connection to the wild places we call home; mediums include paint, glass, bronze, photography and wood, and every artist we show has representation because one or more of us has a visceral reaction to their creations.
+In February 2017 Derek relocated the original gallery from Bigfork to a historic building on Central Avenue in the heart of the Old Town District in Whitefish, 40 minutes north of the old location.
+The Whitefish location quadrupled the wall space in a series of rooms allowing for both expansive vistas and intimate corners to showcase the artwork collection.
+FoR Fine Art shows almost exclusively original works created by both emerging and established artists with a connection to the wild places surrounding the galleries; mediums include paint, glass, bronze, photography and wood, and every artist FoR shows has representation because one or more of the team has had a visceral reaction to their creations.

 Derek Vandeberg – Founder, President, Master Framer